 Capitalize on the afternoon lull with a little siesta.
 Research finds you only need about 20 minutes to reap the benefits of napping, which include a lower risk of heart disease and stroke, healthier blood pressure, and a brain health boost.
-Find it difficult to rest your eyes in the middle of the day?
-Here’s how to work naps into your schedule.
+Learn how to work naps into your schedule.

 Before hitting the sack, take a whiff of lavender.
 This purple plant has some serious sleep-promoting properties.
-In fact, one study reports that inhaling lavender before bed increases the amount of deep sleep you can experience.
+One study reports inhaling lavender before bed increases the amount of deep sleep you can experience.
 If you want to venture outside of lavender, try one of these other effective essential oils for sleep.

 Drink a glass of tart cherry juice

 Downing a glass of merlot before bed?
 Not such a hot idea, as alcohol can wreck your sleep.
 A glass of tart cherry juice on the other hand?
 That’s a much better choice.
 Studies show tart cherries are an excellent natural sleep aid.
 Here’s exactly how much tart cherry juice you need for better sleep.
 Cheers!

 Enjoy a nighttime bath